michel4j/devioc/_sources/index.rst.txt

        └── ioc.py       # IOC module containing your IOC application

 A program is included to create a default IOC project.
+This can be run within the `devioc` virtual environment as follows

 ::

-   $ devioc-startproject myioc
+   (devioc) $ devioc-startproject myioc

-That will create a directory structure similar to the one listed above, except the `opi.client` file which you will have to create yourself based on your preferred EPICS display manager.
+This will create a directory structure similar to the one listed above, except the `opi.client` file which you will have to create yourself based on your preferred EPICS display manager.
+The project created as such is a fully functional example application that you can modify as needed.

 Creating the IOC Model